Menu

 Page 279 No. 2226 Mary PRICE, 10, Salisbury Street, Shotton*, 5th April 1916 age 41 years.

 *I believe that this was the Shotton Police Station.
-10/12 Salisbury Street, Shotton was the Police Station in 1939.
+(She died on the 2nd of April)

 Was William Evan stationed at Shotton that year?
 They may have kept his home at Well Farm going and the children lived there.
 Any help would be appreciated.